Configuration Parameters

 {path to file}

-White list of processes (process for which the network activity is not monitored).
+White list of processes (the network activity of which is not controlled).

-You can specify a list as the parameter value.
-The values in the list must be separated with commas (each value in the quotation marks).
-The parameter can be specified more than once in the section (in this case, all its values are combined into one list).
+Multiple values can be specified as a list.
+List values must be comma-separated and put in quotation marks.
+The parameter can be specified more than once in the section (in this case, all values are combined into one list).

 1.Adding values to the configuration file.